-The 2018 HackerRank Developer Survey revealed that Node.js is not only the second most popular framework with employers, but also that there is a large gap between the number of Node.js developers that employers need and the number of developers who actually have the essential skills.
+Node.js is not only one of the most popular framework with employers, but it also faces the largest gap between the number of Node.js developers that employers need and the number of developers who actually have the essential skills.

 This article breaks down the 8 skills every Node.js developer should focus on.
 Use this list to make sure you’re keeping your skills fresh, or to see what it takes to level up and become a highly sought after Node.js Web Developer.

 Know Node.js and know it well.
 It’s not enough to just know how to use whatever web application framework you’ve chosen, you should understand how core Node.js works and be very familiar with the Node.js API.
 The Node.js community has created a new site with guides and information on deep Node.js topics to help you learn more.

 Specific Node.js API domains that come up over and over in web application development are Buffers, HTTP and file manipulation.
 In addition, the Node.js API continues to grow, so you should stay abreast of new features in Node.js, such as async/await.